-Following news from last weeks about the official confirmation of an Airline Joint Venture deal between Qantas and American Airlines, I thought to myself: what that exactly means?
+Following news from last week about the official confirmation of an Airline Joint Venture deal between Qantas and American Airlines, I thought to myself: what that exactly means?
 What consequences will bring that deal?
-And in the end what that whole Joint Venture is indeed?
+And in the end what that whole Joint Venture is?
 This post is an attempt to answer these questions and to sort out this whole issue.
-Peter Carter, Delta Chief Legal Officer in simple words formulated what the Joint Venture means for him:
+Peter Carter, Delta Chief Legal Officer in simple words formulated what the Airline Joint Venture means:

 “You have something, and I have something, and we are able to do more things together.”

 Being more precise, based on Cornell University Law School, Joint Venture is a legal organization that takes the form of partnership in which the persons jointly undertake a transaction for mutual profit.
 This means that all parts of a deal contributes assets and share all the risks.

 Joint Ventures are widely used by companies to gain entrance into foreign markets.
 Why?
 Cause if you are an airline based in the USA, it’s easier to open a route from Los Angeles to Sydney if you know someone from Syndey and conversely.
 You make an agreement with a partner from Australia.
 You consolidate your frequent fliers program.

 Coordinate your planning, prices, and sales.
 Share profits or revenue and it becomes much easier to open new routes.
 You skip legal procedures for merging two companies and do it just in an easier “virtual” way.
 As a domestic company, you meet the governmental requirements and have wide connections in the local industry while a foreign company can bring for example technologies or business practices.
 Win-Win situation.

 Tendency in Joint Ventures